PropicSignifi/GitTutorial/exercises/01CommitChanges/README.md

-# Excercise: Commit your change
+# Exercise: Commit your change

 ## Instruction